codemagic-ci-cd/codemagic-docs/content/yaml/yaml.md

 weight: 1
 ---

 `codemagic.yaml` is an advanced option for customizing the build and configuring all your workflows in a single file.
-The file can be committed to version control, and when detected in repository, will be used to configure the build instead of the settings in the UI.
+This file can be committed to version control, and when it is detected in the repository it will be referenced to configure the build (instead of using the settings in the UI).

 {{<notebox>}}